ual/dataquick/ucb_documentation/indicators.md

 Count the properties in each broad use category, then count them a second time by sub-category.
 Do for each year if possible, or else 2004, 2006, 2010, 2014.

 **Output**
-• output is in `stats_use_code_current_20141017.csv`
+• Output is in `stats_use_code_current_20141017.csv`
-• geo_id with only state and county means the tract id was missing from dataquick
+• Geo_id with only state and county means the tract id was missing from dataquick
-• one column for each broad use cateogry, then for each sub-category
+• One column for each broad use cateogry, then for each sub-category
-• the use code definitions are here: [USE_CODES.xls](https://github.com/ual/dataquick/blob/master/vendor_documentation/data_dictionary/USE_CODES.xls])
+• The use code definitions are here: [USE_CODES.xls](https://github.com/ual/dataquick/blob/master/vendor_documentation/data_dictionary/USE_CODES.xls])
-• a missing column means the category was not used in the bay area
+• A missing column means the category was not used in the bay area
-• the 'R---' subcategories should add up to the 'R' total, and so forth
+• The 'R---' subcategories should add up to the 'R' total, and so forth
-• code is in `stats_use_code_current.py`
+• Code is in `stats_use_code_current.py`

 **Next steps**
 • Repeat for each year in the historical assessor table